 Here are the bird prints the cardboard tube produces.
 Minnie used a thick gold paint with this one which didn't work quite so well as poster paint, but it still produced a cute design.

-We added our paint to a small dish with a sheet of kitchen paper over the top which we found worked better then dipping the cookie cutter in just the paint.
-The kitchen paper seemed to absorb just the right amount of paint so the cookie cutter left a print rather than a splodge.
+We added our paint to a small dish with a sheet of kitchen paper over the top which we found worked better than dipping the cookie cutter in just the paint.
+The kitchen paper seemed to absorb just the right amount of paint so the cookie-cutter left a print rather than a splodge.

 Next up we made a Christmas tree.
-For this I flattened the tp tube, opened it up & pinched to 2 folds along the sides one slightly shorter than the other.
+For this, I flattened the card tube, opened it up & pinched to 2 folds along the sides one slightly shorter than the other.

 Once dry Minnie decorated the trees with felt pens, crayons & finger paint!